-• Complaint re: CIP-014-2 (Physical Security) (EL20-21)
+Complaint re: CIP-014-2 (Physical Security) (EL20-21)

 On January 30, 2020, Michael Mabee, a private citizen ("Complainant"), filed a formal complaint alleging that Critical Infrastructure Protection ("CIP") Reliability Standard (CIP-014-2) (Physical Security) is inadequate and asked the FERC to issue an order directing NERC to correct the deficiencies.
 Specifically, Complainant alleges that (1) CIP-014-2 is inadequate in that there is no requirement that an entity's risk assessment or physical security plan be reviewed by anyone with any physical security expertise and no regulator determination as to the effectiveness of any entity's physical security plan and (2) enforcement of CIP-014-2 seems nonexistent (asserting that in the past seven years, there's only been four citations (for administrative violations) for violations of CIP-014-2.
 Complainant supplement his complaint on February 19 with further background and detail on the allegations and further recommendations.
-Responses and comments to this complaint, as supplemented, are due on or before March 10, 2020, and have thus far been filed by NERC (requesting that the FERC dismiss the Complaint), and by individuals supporting the Complaint, including R. James Woolsey, an honorary co-chairman of the Secure the Grid Coalition (a project of the Center for Security Policy) (encouraging the FERC to "deeply analyze the effectiveness and the enforcement of the physical security standard you previously approved against the current threat environment and the reality that our modern civilization depends entirely upon the bulk power system").
-LA PSC, Public Citizen and Dayton Power & Light have thus far intervened doc-lessly.
+Responses and comments to this complaint, as supplemented, were due on or before March 10, 2020, and were filed by NERC (requesting that the FERC dismiss the Complaint), APPA/LPPC/TAPS, EEI/NRECA, the Foundation for Resilient Societies, Task Force on National and Homeland Security, and by individuals supporting the Complaint, including R. James Woolsey, an honorary co-chairman of the Secure the Grid Coalition (a project of the Center for Security Policy) (encouraging the FERC to "deeply analyze the effectiveness and the enforcement of the physical security standard you previously approved against the current threat environment and the reality that our modern civilization depends entirely upon the bulk power system").
+AEP, Georgia System Operations Corp., LA PSC, Public Citizen and Dayton Power & Light intervened doclessly.
+This matter is pending before the FERC.